-The opportunities around data and technology in the rail industry was a key topic of conversation among panellists in the rail stream of the Asset Management for Critical Infrastructure 2018 Conference, which ran from 12–13 September in Sydney.
+The opportunities around data and technology in the rail industry was a key topic of conversation among panellists in the rail stream of last year’s Asset Management for Critical Infrastructure Conference.

 Some of the biggest challenges facing the rail industry discussed by the panel revolved around capacity issues, the speed of technological change and cyber security.
 Panellists included Andrew Meier, Executive Director/Chief Executive Officer at the Australian Centre for Rail Innovation; Lucio Favotto, A/Director Infrastructure Management at Transport for NSW; Bonnie Ryan, Senior Manager at GS1 Australia; and Dale Smith, Principal Engineer at Lycopodium Infrastructure.

 The discussion was moderated by Helen Carroll, Manager Asset Management, Public Works Advisory, Department of Finance, Services and Innovation.

 The panel talked about one of the biggest challenges of the industry being resources and providing access to the networks, especially as customers have lower tolerability for service disruptions on rail networks than roads as they can’t visualise the problem.